quarantin/pz-server-tools/README.md

 # Features
 - Install Project Zomboid Dedicated Server easily in a single command.
 - Restart Project Zomboid Dedicated Server at specific times of day.
+- Update Project Zomboid Dedicated Server from Steam automatically.
-- Restart Project Zomboid Dedicated Server when a mod is updated on Steam workshop.
+- Restart Project Zomboid Dedicated Server when a mod is updated on Steam Workshop.
 - Manage multiple Project Zomboid Dedicated Server running on the same machine.
 - Many more...